Simplicial model structures on pro-categories: The dual model structure on Pro(C)

-\begin{definition} A \emph{fibration test category} $(\bfC, \bfT)$ consists of a small finitely cotensored simplicial category $\bfC$ that admits all finite limits, a full subcategory $\bfT \subset \bfC$ of \emph{test objects} and two clases of maps in $\bfT$ called \emph{fibrations}, denoted $\fibarrow$, and \emph{trivial fibrations}, denoted $\trivfibarrow$, both containing all isomorphisms, that satisfy the following properties: \begin{enumerate}[(1)] \item The terminal object $*$ is a test object, and for every test object $t \in \bfT$, the map $t \to *$ is a fibration. \item For every fibration between test objects $s \fibarrow t$ and cofibration between finite simplicial set $U \cofarrow V$, the pullback-power map $s^V \to s^U \times_{t^U} t^V$ is a fibration between test objects which is trivial if either $s \fibarrow t$ or $U \cofarrow V$ is so. \item A morphism $c \to d$ in $\bfT$ is a trivial fibration if and only if it is a fibration and $\Map(d,t) \to \Map(c,t)$ is a weak equivalence of simplicial sets for every $t \in \bfT$. \item If $c \to d$ is a pullback in $\bfC$ of a trivial fibration along an arbitrary morphism, then the induced map $\Map(d,t) \to \Map(c,t)$ is a weak equivalence of simplicial sets for every $t \in \bfT$. \item Any object $c \in \bfC$ has the left lifting property with respect to trivial fibrations. \end{enumerate} \end{definition}
+\begin{definition} A \emph{fibration test category} $(\bfC, \bfT)$ consists of a small finitely cotensored simplicial category $\bfC$, a full subcategory $\bfT \subset \bfC$ of \emph{test objects} and two classes of maps in $\bfT$ called \emph{fibrations}, denoted $\fibarrow$, and \emph{trivial fibrations}, denoted $\trivfibarrow$, both containing all isomorphisms, that satisfy the following properties: \begin{enumerate}[(1)] \item The terminal object $*$ is a test object, and for every test object $t \in \bfT$, the map $t \to *$ is a fibration. \item For every fibration between test objects $s \fibarrow t$ and cofibration between finite simplicial set $U \cofarrow V$, the pullback-power map $s^V \to s^U \times_{t^U} t^V$ is a fibration between test objects which is trivial if either $s \fibarrow t$ or $U \cofarrow V$ is so. \item A morphism $c \to d$ in $\bfT$ is a trivial fibration if and only if it is a fibration and $\Map(d,t) \to \Map(c,t)$ is a weak equivalence of simplicial sets for every $t \in \bfT$. \item Any object $c \in \bfC$ has the left lifting property with respect to trivial fibrations. \end{enumerate} \end{definition}

 For a fibration test category $\bfC$, we write $\fib(\bfC)$ for the set of fibrations and $\we(\bfC)$ for the set of maps $c \to d$ that induce a weak equivalence $\Map(d,t) \to \Map(c,t)$ for every $t \in \bfT$.
 By property \eqref{FibTestCat:TestingTrivialFibration}, the set of trivial fibrations is $\fib(\bfC) \cap \we(\bfC)$.
 Note that the definition of a fibration test category is formally dual to that of a cofibration test category.
 More precisely, $(\bfC,\bfT)$ is a fibration test category if and only if $(\bfC^{op}, \bfT^{op})$ is a cofibration test category in the sense of \autoref{definition:CofTestCat}, where the (trivial) cofibrations of $(\bfC^{op}, \bfT^{op})$ are defined as the (trivial) fibrations of $(\bfC,\bfT)$.